0xqq/stream-samples/README.md

-# Data Streaming Samples with Spark
+# Data Streaming Samples with Spark and Kafka
 By `Ing.
 Jimmy Figueroa A -- jimmyfigueroa@me.com`

 ## Word Count